 In fact, companies like The Home Depot, Dell, Unilever, and others have mastered their employer brand on social.

 Social media platforms are now the go-to component to building an employer brand.
 This is where your organization helps attract top talent, builds a workplace that people want to do business with, and helps retain current employees by keeping them engaged.

 If you are looking for more data around employer branding and social media, then take a look at the new infographic from our team at EveryoneSocial.
 This new infographic provides an overview of some important stats related to social recruiting and building an employer brand through social media.

-Below are some of the statistics from the above infographic:
+Here are the statistics from the infographic: